Nimit2098/Crime_Data_Analysis_Pipeline/Readme.md

 Which contains a wide range of information related to reported incidents in the city.
 This dataset is a valuable resource for law enforcement agencies, policymakers, and researchers to understand and address crime-related challenges effectively.

-To use the dataset from the github data folder, the user will have to run a command from the "Splitting_dataset.ipynb" file to join and recreate the original dataset.
+To use the dataset from my github data folder, the user will have to run a command from the "Splitting_dataset.ipynb" file to join and recreate the original dataset which is in parts in the "Dataset" folder.

 PS: The dataset named "Table_analytics.csv" is the analytics dataset joined in the bigquery after the data model creation.